Summary of the Review – Do We Recommend It?

 Small, no-frills machine, but it works very well.

 This machine is comfortable and easy to handle and use.
 You can do almost everything without even needing to look at the manual.
 Even cleaning by hand is easy, which is something that I always think is important.

-For its price class, the Caffeo Solo is also quiet.
-That doesn’t mean it’s super quiet, though.
-Machines like the Siemens EQ 6 are noticeably quieter, but they also cost twice as much.
+For its price class, the Melitta Caffeo Solo is also quiet.
+However, that doesn’t mean it is super quiet, though.
+Machines like the Siemens EQ.6 are noticeably quieter, but they also cost twice as much.
 Automatic espresso machines from DeLonghi in this price class are louder.

-People often ask me whether the Melitta Caffeo Solo or the Jura Impressa c60 is a better automatic espresso machine.
-The answer is clear for me: the Caffeo Solo clearly has a better balance between price and performance.
-You can check out my full review (with video) of the Jura Impressa c60 here.
+People often ask me which automatic espresso machine is better: the Melitta Caffeo Solo or the Jura Impressa C60.
+The answer is clear for me – the Melitta Caffeo Solo clearly has a better balance between price and performance.
+You can check out my full review (with video) of the Jura Impressa C60 here.

-There are also other good alternatives if you don’t like the Caffeo Solo.
+There are also other good alternatives if you don’t like the Melitta Caffeo Solo.

-DeLonghi ECAM 22.110 is a solid automatic espresso machine from DeLonghi.
-It’s easy to use and, in contrast to the Caffeo Solo, has a manual milk foam system.
+The DeLonghi Magnifica S ECAM 22.110 is a solid automatic espresso machine from DeLonghi.
+It is easy to use and – in contrast to the Melitta Caffeo Solo – has a manual milk foam system.
 It’s also around the same price.
-You can find my full review of the DeLonghi ECAM 22.110.B here.
+You can find my full review of the DeLonghi Magnifica S ECAM 22.110.B here.

-The Melitta Caffeo CIis probably the most popular Melitta automatic espresso machine.
+The Melitta Caffeo CI is probably the most popular Melitta automatic espresso machine.
 However, it also costs about twice as much.
-But at least that money will get you a machine that works well for more than 2 people, and which has a great automatic milk foam system.
-You can find the review of the Melitta Caffeo CI automatic espresso machine here on Coffeeness.
+However, at least that money will get you a machine that works well for more than two people, and which has a great automatic milk foam system.
+You can find my review of the Melitta Caffeo CI here.